Will Meghan Markle's clout with Prince Harry get her to the church for Pippa Middleton's wedding?

 The good news is that Kensington Palace is totally cool with Markle’s presence.
 Most guests at the huge London estate that Duchess Kate, Prince William, Prince Harry, and “dozens” of other royals call home have to “undergo a thorough security check and follow a strict protocol,” according to a palace insider who shared with Us Magazine.

-As Prince Harry’s girlfriend, Meghan Markle doesn’t have to worry about all that uptight royal family security protocol any more than Prince William and Kate Middleton have to.
+As Prince Harry’s girlfriend, Meghan Markle, doesn’t have to worry about all that uptight royal family security protocol any more than Prince William and Kate Middleton have to.
 She’s “waved right through” the palace gates like one of the family because her boyfriend insisted that’s how things are.

 “Harry has made it clear she’s to be treated like everyone else who lives there.”